Policies Unlawful Sexual Misconduct Policies and Procedures

 Conflicts of Interest

-Investigators and adjudicators should avoid conflicts of interest and recuse themselves from proceedings when their participation jeopardizes the impartiality of the process.
 Both the complainant and respondent may raise issues of concern about the impartiality of an investigator or adjudicator for a particular case.
-If a potential conflict of interest is identified, the Hearing Panel Chair will notify the Title IX Coordinator of the potential conflict.
-The Title IX Coordinator in consultation with the Hearing Panel Chair will make the decision as to whether recusal is appropriate. and will replace anyone whom he/she determines is unable to serve.
+If a potential conflict of interest is identified, the Title IX Coordinator should be notified of the potential conflict.
+The Title IX Coordinator in consultation with a Title IX Deputy or Officer will make the decision as to whether recusal is appropriate. and will replace anyone whom he/ she determines is unable to serve.
 If the potential conflict involves the chair, then the Title IX Coordinator will make the determination.

 Confidentiality and Privacy

 Every reasonable and appropriate effort will be taken by the college to protect the privacy of all individuals involved in sexual misconduct proceedings.
-The college will, to the extent possible, maintain confidentiality regarding the details and content of the unlawful sexual misconduct process including, but not limited to, the investigation, Hearing Panel meeting and appeal process.
+The college will take reasonable steps to prevent and 13 of 45 address the parties’ unauthorized disclosure of information and evidence obtained solely through the grievance procedures and to the extent possible, maintain confidentiality regarding the details and content of the unlawful sexual misconduct process including, but not limited to, the investigation, Hearing Panel meeting and appeal process.
+These steps will not restrict the ability of the parties to obtain and present evidence, including by speaking to witnesses; consult with family members, confidential resources or advisors; or otherwise prepare for or participate in the grievance procedures.
 The college will disclose information about this process only when it is necessary for the investigation and resolution of a report made under this policy, to meet an otherwise legitimate educational interest, or to fulfill a legal obligation.

 Under the Clery Act, the college must disclose statistics of incidents covered under this policy in its Annual Security Reports (ASRs).
 When the college receives information about an allegation presenting a serious or ongoing threat to the safety of the community, a timely warning may be issued.
 The college will not disclose the identity of the complainant without her/his consent nor otherwise violate privacy rights afforded to individuals under the Clery Act or Family Educational Rights and Privacy Acts (FERPA) or other regulations governing privacy rights, except as permitted under the relevant laws.